codecombat/cashew/README.md

 Java is the target language.

-### Coming Soon!
-This is a work in progress please do not rely on this for production usage

 ## Using Cashew

 Cashew ("cashew.js" file) is the Java transpiller.
-To run it simply serve the html and js files or install it using "npm install cashew-js". then call function "Cashew" with the code as parameter.
+To run it simply serve the html and js files or install it using "npm install cashew-js". then call function "Parse" with the code as parameter.

     var cashew  = require('cashew-js');
-    var ast = cashew.Cashew(stringCode);
+    var ast = cashew.Parse(stringCode);

 Cashew provides a runtime "___JavaRuntime" with functions used by the transpilled code to run.
 The parser will automatically include the call of the "main method" from the first class of the code.
+You can also wrap the AST in a function with a static call of your choice (or keep the original call to the 'first main') by "cashew.wrapFunction" specifying the ast, a functionName, (a className, and a  staticCall if you want to override the call for the 'first main')

 ### How cashew works?
 Cashew uses [jison](http://zaach.github.io/jison/)  to transpile Java code into JavaScript.
 The grammar used by cashew is "coco-java.jison" (read more about jison grammars [here](http://zaach.github.io/jison/docs/#specifying-a-language) ).